SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/07-Lists-And-Keys.md

 Use the `map()` method to create a "li" element with the **current number** inside of it surrounded by curly braces like so: `<li>{number}</li>`.

-Then we return an anorderd list with all the elements from the "ListItems" variable.
+Then we return an unordered list with all the elements from the "ListItems" variable.

 ```js
 function NumberList(props) {